MSU-DHI-Lab/ai-digitization-qc-n8n-airtable/README.md

 - Cutoff edges

 The AI service does not make final curatorial decisions.
 Instead, it flags potential problems and assigns a score that helps staff prioritize which scans need attention.

+> Note: the default model logic in this repo is a simple resolution-based placeholder to keep the workflow runnable.
+Replace it with your trained model before relying on results.

 ### AI-generated reports (Airtable Rich Text)